shefing/test-assignments/NestJsReactFullStack.md

 Use comments in the code to explain the things you do there.

 Make use of the latest features of NestJs and React like hooks.

+**Final thoughts**
+What's missing in this application to make it production grade ?
+Please refer to any Non functional requirements you used in your previous applications.

 **Important**
 The Git project must be complete and work independently.
 We test the project using the following tools: